Simulate a right mouse click

 Some special pointers, such as the resize pointers, do not change colors.
 You can still use simulated secondary click as normal, even if you do not get visual feedback from the pointer.

-If you use 5 key on your keypad., this also allows you to right-click by holding down the
+If you use Mouse Keys, this also allows you to right-click by holding down the 5 key on your keypad.

 In the Activities overview, you are always able to long-press to right-click, even with this feature disabled.
 Long-press works slightly differently in the overview: you do not have to release the button to right-click.